USC-FISH/USC-FISH.github.io/about.md

 **[Website](https://jlw-ecoevo.github.io)**

 **Bio:** I'm JL (they/them), a researcher at the University of Southern California trying to understand how bacteria grow and survive in the world around us.
-My research includes bacteria that live in the ocean, but also those that live in other places like the human gut.
-To study these bacteria, I use their DNA to learn more what they are doing, and what they could do if given the chance.
+A big part of what I study is how bacteria fight viruses in the environment.
+Did you know that most viruses don't infect people?
+In fact, most viruses infect bacteria.
+I try to figure out how these bacteria protect themselves from viral infection in the wild.